Back to StorageRadar

 For the most recent scan, show the top 15 file types by total size grouped by extension.
 Which file types are taking the most space?

-You get: Extension distribution — tells you whether it's videos, archives, build artifacts, or something else filling your disk.
+Extension distribution so you can see whether videos, archives, build artifacts, or something else is filling your disk.

 07 User vs system breakdown